Abion47/darq/README.md

 var repeatEnum = Enumerable.repeat('a string', 6);
 ```

-Once you have an `Enumerable`, you can call any of over 50 different methods on it to modify or analyze it.
+Once you have an `Enumerable`, you can call any of 50 different methods on it to modify or analyze it.
 For example, you can map to a new value with `Select`:

 ```dart
 var myEnum = E([1, 2, 3);